asongg/8am-orb/README.md

 cp .env.example .env
 ```

-Update `.env` with your local database settings and, optionally, Alpaca paper-trading credentials.
+Update `.env` with your local database settings and Alpaca paper-trading creds

 ```bash
 docker compose up --build
 ```

-The API runs at `http://localhost:8000`.
+The API runs at `http://localhost:8000` by default

-## Useful Endpoints
+## Endpoints that are useful:

 - `GET /health`
 - `GET /market/bars`